 Some brands offer fully saturated group heads that provide even more control than an E61.
-They take temperature control to the next level.
+They take temperature control to the next level in the prosumer espresso machine market.
 As the name dictates, the entire group head is submerged in water pumped directly from the boiler.
 One can think of the group head as an extension of the boiler itself.
 Its constant immersion ensures that no external factors create temperature variations.
 A saturated group head heats up faster than an E61, another advantage.

 An additional feature present in many prosumer machines is the ability to control the pre-infusion during extraction.
-Pre-infusion temperature is important when using different coffee roasts.
+Pre-infusion timing is important when using different coffee roasts and can help bring out flavors.
 Many prosumer machines adjust manually to determine the initial flow pressure from the group head to the portafilter basket to begin the extraction.

 Variations and Options

 The beauty of high-end prosumer products is the wide range of options available.
-Some target performance, while others are simply aesthetic or make life easier.
-One feature to look out for on many of these machines is a magnetic drip tray.
-It may be minor, but it assures everything is where it should be when it’s time to pull the shot.
+Some target performance, while others are simply aesthetic or just well-designed switches to make life easier.
+One feature to look out for on many of these machines is the ability to drain the drip tray.
+It may be minor, but it assures a clean working area with no fuss.

 Steam wands also have subtle feature differences.
 All Rocket Espresso Machines come with an anti-burn steam arm.
 Some assume that simply not grabbing the steam arm with your bare hands during use is common sense.
 I don’t disagree, but the more important aspect of the feature is that milk won’t stick to the arm, which makes it easier to clean.

-If you want to wake up and push a button for a morning cappuccino, then a super-automatic machine or something with the ease of use of a Nespresso might better suit you.
-If quality extractions of your delicious gourmet, custom-roasted coffee beans at home are essential, then a prosumer machine is ideal for you.
+If you want to wake up and have the convenience of pushing a button for a morning cappuccino with no effort foam, then a super-automatic machine or something with the ease of use of a Nespresso might be the best espresso machine for you.
+If quality extractions of your favorite gourmet, custom-roasted coffee beans at home are essential, then a prosumer machine is ideal for you.